Nathalie Tufenkji

 Nathalie Tufenkji is a Canadian chemical engineer.
-She is a Tier 1 Canada Research Chair in Biocolloids and Surfaces and a Professor of Chemical Engineering at McGill University.
+She is a Tier 1 Canada Research Chair in Biocolloids and Surfaces and a professor of Chemical Engineering at McGill University.
 In 2022, Tufenkji was recognized by the Ordre des ingénieurs du Québec with their Honoris Genius award in the Research or Teaching category.

 Early life and education

 Tufenkji graduated from Champlain College Saint-Lambert in 1995 where she specialized in science.
-Folllowing CEGEP, she enrolled at McGill University for her Bachelor of Science degree in chemical engineering and completed her Master of Science and PhD at Yale University.
+Following CEGEP, she enrolled at McGill University for her Bachelor of Science degree in chemical engineering and completed her Master of Science and PhD at Yale University.
 In her first year at Yale, Tufenkji was awarded a Graduate Fellowship by the Natural Sciences and Engineering Research Council of Canada (NSERC).
 Upon graduating from Yale in 2005, Tufenkji became one of two women to earn Yale's Becton Prize for best PhD in engineering and applied sciences.
 She also received the American Water Works Association Academic Achievement Award for best PhD dissertation.